mlsimpson/ncw-delta/README.md

 2. Download and install [Playwright](https://playwright.dev) (select defaults for all questions during installation)
 3. Install Chromium and Firefox binaries for Playwright based on [install instructions](https://playwright.dev/docs/intro)
 4. Move `delta.spec.ts` and `pom.ts` into the `tests` directory
-5. Run the tests: `npx playwright test`
+5. Run the tests: `npx playwright test --headed`

 Rationale:

 - Two automated tests are provided.
 One tests the 'happy path' of selecting valid options for all required components (From, To, Date).
 The other validates that a negative scenario can not happen (that is, a departure date in the past)
 - A minimal Page Object Model is utilized to provide quick and easy reuse and minimal new code when writing new tests.
 - At each step in the 'happy path', assertions are called to ensure success and stop the test if failed.
+- Tests are run in headed mode (that is, the actual browsers are used and appear on desktop during the tests).
+This is due to the fact that running these tests in headless mode triggers bot detection on the webapp